devinbost/pulsar_workshop/Build.Programs.md

 ```

 In the above structure,
-* The `main` module is the "root" parent module for all other modules
+* The `scenarios` module is the "root" parent module for all other modules
 * The `base-code` module contains some common codes that are used by scenario specific modules.
+* The scenario specific modules are further organized by the APIs that scenario programs are using
+   * Native Pulsar API
+   * Starlight for JMS API
+   * Starlight for Kafka API
+   * Starlight for RabbitMQ API
+   * Spring Boot Pulsar API
 * Each scenario specific module may or may not have its own submodules.

 In order to build all scenarios, go to `scenarios` folder and run the following command: